Welcome to Matrix Education

 Hard and bitter agony for us, like Death, our death.”

-This means that the first line and the last line of the poem holds the same abstract idea.
-This can be a thought, setting or metaphor.
-It doesn’t have to be written in the same way.
+This means that the first and last line of the poem hold the same abstract idea.
+This can be a thought, setting, or metaphor, but it doesn’t have to be written in the same way.

 Round poems often illustrate a lack of change or inability to escape.